MKBasaran/EduShare/bc_project_starter/REPORT_REFERENCE.md

 # Report Reference - What Code to Use Where

-Quick reference for writing your project report.
-This just lists what files and code you'll need for each section.
+Quick reference for writing our project report.
+This lists what files and code we'll need for each section.

 ## Introduction Section